trailofbits/algo/README.md

 ## Deploy the Algo Server

-The easiest way to get an Algo server running is to let it setup a new virtual machine in the cloud for you.
+The easiest way to get an Algo server running is to let it setup a _new_ virtual machine in the cloud for you.

-1. Install the dependencies
+1. Install the dependencies for your operating system:

-1.1.
-On OS X: `sudo easy_install pip && sudo pip install -r requirements.txt`
+ OS X: `sudo easy_install pip && sudo pip install -r requirements.txt`
-1.2.
-On Linux (deb based): `sudo easy_install pip && sudo apt-get install libssl-dev && sudo pip install -r requirements.txt`
+ Linux (deb-based): `sudo easy_install pip && sudo apt-get install libssl-dev && sudo pip install -r requirements.txt`

 2. Open the file `config.cfg` in your favorite text editor.
 Specify the users you wish to create in the `users` list.
 3. Start the deploy and follow the instructions: `./algo`